hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 sequences just went whizzing by with grep.
 How can we capture them?

 We can do that with something called "redirection".
-The idea is that we're redirecting the output to the terminal (all the stuff that went whizzing by) to something else.
+The idea is that we're redirecting the output from the terminal (all the stuff that went whizzing by) to something else.
 In this case, we want to print it to a file, so that we can look at it later.